jmo55/ossec/README.md

 RELEASE NOTES: https://github.com/ossec/ossec-hids/releases/tag/3.7.0

 For baremetal or vm installation steps review "installation_steps".
-This will help installand conduct initial configurations for OSSEC.
+For initial configurations steps after installing OSSEC follow "Additiona_coonfigurations".

-To install web ui follow steps in "web-ui-installation_steps" or follow the link below for another example for rapid7.
+To install web-ui follow the steps in "web-ui-installation_steps" or follow the link below for another example for rapid7.
+(NOTE: In my docker compose file the container automaticall installs the latest version of PHP8.*.
+This breaks web-ui & I haven't found the fix.)

 https://www.rapid7.com/blog/post/2017/06/30/how-to-install-and-configure-ossec-on-ubuntu-linux/